 The use of NPFORCE or NPNOFORCE only affects the integration of the hydrodynamic pressure on the body surface, and the outputs for FORCE options 1 (added-mass and damping coefficients) and 3 (exciting forces from diffraction potential).
+These outputs are in special numeric output files, with file names 'frc_npf.1' and 'frc_npf.3'.
+The other output files are not affected by the use of this option.
 It does not affect the hydrostatic restoring coefficients defined in Section 3.1.
-Results for the RAO's, and other outputs which depend on the body motions, will usually be incomplete or non-physical.
+If the auxiliary files for the geometry are output as described in Section 5.7, the reduced geometry specified by NPFORCE or NPNOFORCE is output in the corresponding data files 'gdf_npfpan.dat' and 'gdf_npfpat.dat'.

-■ 12.7 BODIES IN CHANNELS OF FINITE WIDTH
+12.7 BODIES IN CHANNELS OF FINITE WIDTH

-Starting in Version 7.2 the cfg parameter CHANNEL_WIDTH can be used to specify that the fluid domain is a channel of finite width with two parallel walls with global coordinates $Y=\pm w/2$.
-The width w= CHANNEL_WIDTH is dimensional, in the same units as the body geometry.
+Starting in Version 7.2 the cfg parameter CHANNEL_WIDTH can be used to specify that the fluid domain is a channel of finite width with two parallel walls with global coordinates $Y = \pm w/2$.
+The width $w = \text{CHANNEL_WIDTH}$ is dimensional, in the same units as the body geometry.
 If CHANNEL_WIDTH is input in the cfg file, with a positive value, the hydrodynamic analysis is performed including the interaction of the body (or bodies) with the walls.
 If CHANNEL_WIDTH has a negative value or zero, it is ignored.